freeCodeCamp/i18n-curriculum/curriculum/challenges/german/06-quality-assurance/advanced-node-and-express/logging-a-user-out.md

 # --description--

-Die Logout-Logik zu erstellen ist einfach.
+Creating the logout logic is easy.
 The route should just unauthenticate the user, and redirect to the home page instead of rendering any view.

-In passport, unauthenticating a user is as easy as just calling `req.logout()` before redirecting.
+In Passport ist das Aufheben der Authentifizierung eines Benutzers so einfach wie der Aufruf von `req.logout()` vor der Weiterleitung.
 Füge diese `/logout`-Route hinzu, um dies zu tun:

 ```js
 app.route('/logout')